-The medical professionals prescribe the muscle relaxant medicines if anti-inflammatory medicines or over-the-counter pain relievers do not help in getting relief from musculoskeletal pain.
-Here is how muscle relaxers help with various pains and similar conditions:
+A medical doctor prescribes relaxant medicines if anti-inflammatory medicines or over-the-counter pain relievers do not help in getting relief from musculoskeletal pain.
+In this section, how relaxers help with various pains and similar conditions will be discussed.

 Muscle Relaxers For Neck Pain

-Muscle relaxants work for spasms in the neck, but they are recommended for initial and short-term treatment of pain.
+These muscle relaxants work for spasms in the neck, but they are recommended for initial and short-term treatment of pain.
 In a clinical trial in the USA, even low-dose cyclobenzaprine (Flexeril) can already be used to treat this condition.

-These drugs cannot be considered as best because they are only going to work for a short term basis, up to 2 or 3 weeks.
-If one is looking for quick relief from pain, an individual can opt home muscle relaxers such as chamomile or other herbs, or consider getting physical therapy.
+These muscle relaxers for neck pain cannot be considered as best because they are only going to work on a short-term basis, up to 2 or 3 weeks.
+If one is looking for quick muscle relaxers for neck pain, an individual can opt for natural relaxers such as chamomile or other herbs, or consider getting physical therapy.

 According to researchers from The Netherlands, these drugs may be effective for the treatment of lower back pain.
 However, side effects should be considered.
-Thus these relaxers are also not recommended for the people of age 65 or above as they are many effective natural alternatives that are safer than them.
-The natural muscle relaxers for back pain that one consider include blueberries, arnica, protein, and cherry juice.
+Thus these relaxers are also not recommended for people aged 65 or above as they are many effective natural alternatives that are safer than them.
+The natural muscle relaxants for back pain that one considers include blueberries, arnica, protein, and cherry juice.

 Some users of these drugs may wonder, do muscle relaxers help with anxiety?
 Relaxant medicines such as Flexeril, and Robaxin act as a calming agent to the central nervous system that helps with anxiety.
-But they only provide short-term relief from anxiety and depending on how long muscle relaxers stay in your system, adverse effects such as drowsiness, tiredness, or nausea may be experienced.
+But they only provide short-term relief from anxiety and depending on how long relaxers stay in your system, adverse effects such as drowsiness, tiredness, or nausea may be experienced.
 Consistent with a clinical trial from Italy, a dose of 10 mg cyclobenzaprine not only improves the quality of sleep but also reduces anxiety.

 Muscle Relaxers For Sciatica

-Muscle relaxants such as Flexeril are prescribed to get relief from the pain and discomfort that is associated with sciatica.
-But the sciatica muscle relaxers are not the best option for pain as it confuses older people.
+According to researchers from Sydney, relaxants such as Flexeril are one of the medications prescribed to get relief from the pain and discomfort that is associated with sciatica.
+But muscle relaxers for sciatica are not the best option for pain as it confuses older people.

-Depending on the pain, these medicines should only be used in the initial stages.
-At times, some individuals consider the usage of opioid medication such as Tramadol to treat severe pain but make sure that the combination of Tramadol and muscle relaxers is not consumed as they interact with each other.
+Depending on the pain, these muscle relaxers for sciatica should only be used in the initial stages.
+At times, some individuals consider the usage of opioid medication such as Tramadol to treat severe pain but make sure that the combination of Tramadol and relaxers is not consumed as they interact with each other.
 Like other drugs, muscle relaxer interactions are always possible with muscle relaxers for sciatica.

-The contraction of smooth muscles causes menstrual cramps; so, a subset of muscle relaxants such as smooth muscle spasmolytics can only help.
+The contraction of smooth muscles causes menstrual cramps.
+So, a subset of prescription relaxants such as spasmolytics can only help.
 Unlike magnesium and other common pain relievers for menstrual cramps, muscle relaxants only work best for skeletal muscles and are not considered helpful for cramps.
 Therefore, one should always go for regular painkillers for cramps, as advised by a doctor.